Weak products of complete Pick spaces: Introduction

 Let $R=\sum_{i=1}^d z_i\frac{\partial}{\partial z_i}$ denote the radial derivative operator, then $Rf= \sum_{n\ge 1} nf_n$.
 More generally, for each nonzero $t\in \R$ we may consider the "fractional" transformation $R^t:\sum_{n\ge 0} f_n \to \sum_{n\ge 1} n^t f_n$.

 For a positive integer $N$ and an admissible weight $\om$ we define

 We also write $B^0_\om=L^2_a(\om)$.
-A space $\HH$ of analytic functions that occurs as one of the spaces $B^N_\om$ for an admissible weight $\om$ and a non-negative integer $N$ will be called a weighted Besov space.
+We will say that $\HH$ is a weighted Besov space, if $\HH$ is a space of analytic functions on $\Bd$ such that there is an admissible weight $\om$ and a non-negative integer $N$ satisfying $\HH=B^N_\om$ with equivalence of norms.

 If $\om$ is an admissible radial weight, then the spaces $B^N_\om$ are part of a one-parameter family of spaces defined for $s\in \R$ by

 where as above $f=\sum_{n\ge 0} f_n\in \Hol(\Bd)$.

 If $\om(z)=1$, $s\in \R$, and $f\in \Hol(\Bd)$, then $f\in B^s_\om$ if and only if $R^sf\in L^2_a$, the unweighted Bergman space.
 Thus, in this case the collection $B^s_\om$ consists of standard weighted Bergman or Besov spaces.
 We have $B^{d/2}_{{\mathbf 1}}=H^2_d$, the Drury-Arveson space, $B^{1/2}_{{\mathbf 1}}=H^2(\dB)$, the Hardy space of the Ball, and for $s<1/2$ we obtain the weighted Bergman spaces $B^s_{\mathbf 1}= L^2_a((1-|z|^2)^{-2s}dV)$, where all equalities are understood to mean equality of spaces with equivalence of norms.
 These spaces have been extensively studied in the literature.
 We refer the reader to \cite{ZhaoZhu}, where the $L^p$-analogues of these spaces were considered as well.
 If $d=1$ and $s=1$, then $B^1_{\mathbf 1}=D$, the classical Dirichlet space of the unit disc.
 More generally, if $d=1$ and $s>1/2$, then these spaces are usually referred to as Dirichlet-type spaces, see \cite{BrownShields}.